COSC-310-Group-13/Assignment2/README.md

 ## Installation

-To be able to run the chat bot, you need the nltk and sklearn packages.
+To be able to run the chat bot, you need the nltk and sklearn Python packages.
 Open up command prompt and type the following:

 `pip install nltk`